vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 )
 ```

-//  Now, let's try the same solution on the bigger tables
+Now, let's try the same solution on the bigger tables
-//  This busts on a dev cluster (E_RUNAWAY_QUERY)
 ```sql
 let mapping=fullColours
 | join kind=inner fullTemperatures on assetId